bizcochillo/recipes/linux/LPIC_4_Storage.md

 ## Listing Block Storage

-To list disk blocks
-$ lsblk
-sr0 is the CD rom. lvm is a logica volume. swap is virtual memory.
+To list disk blocks issue `lsblk`. `sr0` is the CD rom. `lvm` is a logical volume. swap is virtual memory.
 MAJ and MIN numbers are really important.
 Maj number indicated the version number of the driver that the kernel is using to access the disk.

 The driver allows up to 15 partitions per disk.
 No matter if we're using MBR partitions or GUI, that allows up to 128, but the limitation comes from the driver.

 # 02 - PARTITIONING DISKS